redpesk-common/canbus-binding/README.md

 - An [USB CAN adapter][USB_CAN] connected to OBD2 connector through the [right cable][OBD2_cable].

-- Make sure you have installed the AGL generator else you aren't able to generate custom low-level CAN binding.
-Generator can be found [here][generator] with the attached instruction to install and run it.
-It will produce a *configuration-generated.cpp* file to paste in the source, *src/*, directory.

 # Getting started

 ## Compile and install the binding

-With an AGL SDK environment correctly set, I encourage you to set the TARGET variable in the root CMakeLists.txt file if you have an AGL target already running in your network.
+With an AGL SDK environment correctly configured, I suggest you to set the TARGET variable in the root CMakeLists.txt file, if you have an AGL target already running in your network.

 Then you can directly build and install the binding and source directory on your target system.

-Execute commands to get your binding compile :
+Execute these commands to get your binding compile :

 ```bash
 $ mkdir build